TESOL and Bilingual Education

 This course is designed for pre- and in-service World Language teachers seeking the Elementary World Languages cross-endorsement.
 Candidates will gain an understanding of current theory and methods of teaching foreign languages in the elementary school (FLES) grades K-6.
 They will examine similarities and differences between FLES program models and develop and understand of the issues related to program development.
 Topics will include the selection of developmentally appropriate strategies and materials for elementary foreign language teaching, lesson planning and curriculum development, and use of technology-assisted instruction.
 Candidates will develop their ability to integrate the ACTFL and CT World Languages Standards into FLES instructional program development and lesson planning.
 Previously SL 0439.

-TSLA 6451 Infusing Content Language Instruction into TESOL/Bilingual Programs 3 Credits
+TSLA 6451 Infusing Content Language into TESOL/Bilingual Curriculum (Grades 4-12) 3 Credits

-Designed for ESL and bilingual teachers, this course explores teaching strategies that enable the English language learner to understand the discourse of content subjects.
+Designed for ESL and bilingual teachers, this course examines the discourse of content subjects and implications for curriculum development and instructional planning in TESOL/Bilingual programs.
 Topics include strategies to develop academic language, oral presentation skills, content specific syntax and grammar, and writing.
-Participants will examine textbooks and develop materials that infuse content-area language into the ESL program.
+Participants will examine textbooks and develop a curriculum unit that infuses content-area language into the ESL program.
 Procedures for assessing student progress in content area language development will be discussed.
 Previously SL 0451.

 TSLA 6504 English Language Learners in the Regular Classroom 3 Credits